hyperledger-solang/solang/docs/language/imports.rst

 =======

 The ``import`` directive is used to import items from other Solidity files.
-This can be useful to keep a single definition in one file, which can be used in other files.
-For example you could have an interface in one source file, which several contracts implement or use which are in other files.
+This can be useful to keep a single definition in one file, which can be used in multiple other files.
+For example, you could have an interface in one source file, which several contracts implement or use which are in other files.
 Solidity imports are somewhat similar to JavaScript ES6, however there is no export statement, or default export.